uiano/Turing-MPS/Documentation/manual.md

 Then click on `Push-editor-hints`.
 After that click on `Use custom hints` and tick the `graph` box under Turing, then click `OK`.
 New Activites are added by `drag-and-drop` and are found in the `Diagram Palette` normally seen in the horizontal right hand bar in mps.
+In each activity table machines can be added.
+To create edges between activites `click` on an activity and then click on one of the `bottom right` icons and `drag` it to another activity.
+Finally, add a condition for the edge by typing a valid character.

 ## Turing Language Syntax
 There are two types of turing machines implemented in the language.